 Stress can manifest in some unkind ways.
 Try to be patient with your teen if their formerly compliant and pleasant demeanor suddenly turns into angry outbursts or saying rude things.
 Help them express their emotions and experiences in a more appropriate way, without discounting the message they are trying to send.

-Oftentimes teens (and adults) just want to be heard.
+Often teens (and adults) just want to be heard.
 They want to know someone sees them and is aware of what is going on in their life.
 Maybe they need help navigating their friendships and early dating relationships, or they are having trouble balancing the workload of various classes.
 No matter what the content happens to be, the underlying need is to feel heard and understood by someone who loves them and can look past their sometimes prickly teenage exterior.

 Take Your Role Model-ness Seriously

-It is easy to get sucked in to our teenager’s bad moods, and as LR Knost said, “when little people are overwhelmed by big emotions, it is our job to share our calm, not join their chaos.”
+It is easy to get sucked into our teenager’s bad moods, and as LR Knost said, “When little people are overwhelmed by big emotions, it is our job to share our calm, not join their chaos.”

-If you let cope with your stress with anger or yelling, chances are your teen will use similar responses.
+If you let yourself cope with your stress with anger or yelling, chances are your teen will use similar responses.
 Consider the behaviors you’re modeling for your child and try growing together.
 Therapy is a great way to shift out of some of those patterns that might be keeping you stuck in conflict with your teen.